Contamination Detection for VLMs using Multi-Modal Semantic Perturbation: Comparative Evaluation of Contamination Detection

 In this section, we present our main results.
 After perturbation and filtering, 440 image–question pairs remain from the original 765 in RealWorldQA, and 478 remain from 1,500 in MMStar (Section~\ref{sec:analysis} shows that these subsets remain representative of the full datasets).
 Table~\ref{tab:main_table_mmstar} reports results for MMStar; results for RealWorldQA are in in the Appendix (Table~\ref{tab:main_table_rqa}).

-First, we see that clean models perform better than contaminated models, confirming that the perturbed questions are indeed of equal or lower difficulty.
+First, we see that clean models perform better than contaminated models, confirming that the perturbed questions are indeed of equal or lower difficulty, and that \textit{we are testing against perturbations that the clean models are robust against}.
 In contrast, \textit{all} contaminated models perform worse, enabling our method to reliably detect via a simple check for performance drops.

 We compare to the following contamination detection methods: